Saving for college at the last minute

 Seven tips to help with college expenses when high school graduation is right around the corner.

 If you’re not sure how you’re going to cover the cost of your child’s college education, you’re not alone.
-In 2016, parents had an average of $16,380 saved, according to Sallie Mae, but a single year of college could easily cost twice that much.
+In 2017, Sallie Mae found that 86 percent of families said they knew their child would go to college, yet only 39 percent said they had a plan to pay for it.
+Those same families reported paying an average of $23,757 for college during the 2016–2017 school year.
 If those numbers seem daunting, don’t panic: There are many ways to help support your high schooler’s pursuit of a college degree.

 Figure out what you can contribute

 Estimate how much your student might need per year to cover tuition, fees, room and board, textbooks and supplies, and other living expenses.
 Then, examine your budget to find out how you can boost your savings.
 Even small changes to your habits, such as cutting back on dining out or other leisure activities, can free up hundreds of dollars each month.
 Saving now can help whether your kids are a few months or years from college.

 If you have a 529 plan for your child, suggest that relatives contribute to it instead of buying birthday or holiday gifts.
 529 plans are flexible, tax-advantaged accounts that let you make contributions to help pay for education expenses.
 You aren’t taxed on your funds as they have the opportunity to grow—and you pay no federal (and often state) income taxes on withdrawals used for qualified higher education expenses.
 For the most up-to-date information about rules and regulations for 529 plans, check the IRS website.